dgraph-io/dgraph-docs/content/dgraph_overview.md

 support GraphQL, and uses a graph database structure down to its lowest layers.
 So it integrates seamlessly with your existing ecosystem of GraphQL tools.

-Slash gives you the power of Dgraph database in a hosted environment, giving you the flexibility and performance of a horizontally-scalable and distributed GraphQL database with a graph backend, so you don’t need to configure and manage VMs, servers, firewalls, and HTTP endpoints to power your modern apps and websites.
+Slash GraphQL gives you the power of Dgraph database in a hosted environment, giving you the flexibility and performance of a horizontally-scalable and distributed GraphQL database with a graph backend, so you don’t need to configure and manage VMs, servers, firewalls, and HTTP endpoints to power your modern apps and websites.